 I handed Dad ten quarters and he missed the basket.
-Rushing out of the car and scooping up quarters because we didn’t have any more amid the sounds of honking horns, and screaming motorists was rough.
+Rushing out of the car and scooping up quarters, amid the sounds of honking horns, and screaming motorists was rough.
 I could only imagine him venting to Mom when he got home.

 Driving through the tunnel, he turned to me and said, “You picked a field I know nothing about, so I can’t help you.
 If you were a carpenter or electrician I could teach you and introduce you to others who could look out for you.
 Just remember this, if you need me for anything, I’m there and remember you always have a home with us.”

-I arrived late but remember Dad sitting at the picnic table in the backyard, with Mom on one side and Bob on the other side reprimanding him.
-He had a mischievous look on his face that said, “five minutes more and I would have gotten away with it.”
+I arrived late but remember Dad sitting at the picnic table in the backyard.
+Mom was on one side and Bob on the other side reprimanding him.
+The mischievous look on his face said, “five minutes more and I would have gotten away with it.”

 Then your friends and loved ones start passing away.
 Over the past ten years I’ve attended too many wakes and funeral masses.
 Some losses hit harder than others but none are easy.

-Dad loved a good story so it’s only fitting his funeral gave us one we’ll be telling for years to come.
+Dad loved a good story so it’s only fitting his funeral gave us one we’ll be telling for years.
 Leaving the church the skies became cloudy and turned dark gray upon arriving at the cemetery.
 The light drizzle we felt upon getting out of our cars became a driving rain storm.
-A friend later told me in her country they believe if it rains during a funeral, it’s God’s way of acknowledging receipt of a good man.
+A friend told me if it rains during a funeral, it’s God’s way of acknowledging receipt of a good man.

-Huddled together under umbrellas we listened to the priest’s final prayers, but because of the slippery conditions it wasn’t safe for anyone to climb onto the platform and place roses onto the coffin.
+Huddled together under umbrellas we listened to the priest’s final prayers.
+Due to the slippery conditions it wasn’t safe for anyone to climb onto the platform and place roses onto the coffin.
 The family took turns tossing them towards the casket but they all fell in the mud.
 It was bittersweet but due to the circumstances understandable.

 Mom sat with my Godmother in Bob’s car holding their roses during the rainstorm.
 Restricted to a walker, she was unable to make it through the mud to the gravesite.
 Looking at us upon returning to the car, we knew exactly what she wanted.